theofn/coursera_public/introduction.md

 So, it would be great if this kind of information was available.

 Using the Foursquare data, we want to provide such information for the Darmstadt area in Germany.
-Users of this information can then identify areas or neighborhoods which are a closer match to their expectations.
+Users of this information can then identify areas or neighborhoods which are a close match to their expectations.